jimratliff/GenoMac-system/README.md

 - In Safari, access a pre-defined Google Doc to establish a real-time textual connection to other devices to be used as/if needed for real-time exchange of text, error messages, etc.
 - Give Terminal full-disk access
 - Install Homebrew (and therefore also Git)
-- Modify PATH to add Homebrew
+  - Do *not* at this modify PATH to add Homebrew (despite the instructions from the Homebrew installer)
 - Clone this public repo to `~/.genomac-system`
 - Log in to the Mac Apple Store with the Apple Account that purchased the MAS apps to be installed
 - Run a script for Homebrew to install applications
+- Run a script to modify PATH and fpath to make Homebrew-installed apps, Homebrew’s Zsh’s completions, and man pages available to all users without user-specific modifications
 - Run a script to install certain resources (font(s), screensaver(s), and sound(s))
 - Run a script to implement certain systemwide settings
 #### Phase 2